How does it come together?

 If you are a student or Scout earning community service hours, let them know at the registration tent.
 They will mark the time that you arrived on your map.
 Have your map stamped at each station when you complete a project.
 When you leave, bring your map back to the Registration Tent and they will give you a signed letter documenting the time you spent at the 4-H Walk & Serve.

 Depending on the requirements of your school the Clover 5K may also be another way to earn hours from community service.
 The event is to benefit non-profit organizations.
 If you register and participate in the Clover 5K, we will have Community Service Documentation available.

 Nothing!
 It is a free event - open to the public!

-Funding comes from a variety of sources including profit earned from the from the Clover 5K, grant funds from a generous and supportive group (who wishes to remain anonymous), 4-H Clubs, members, and families, the Franklin County Agricultural Society.
+Funding comes from a variety of sources including profit earned from the from the Clover 5K, grant funds from a generous foundation (who wishes to remain anonymous), local businesses, 4-H Clubs, members and families, the Franklin County Agricultural Society.
 Additional supporters are welcome.